Updated September 9, 2022

 Bauman Farms in Gervais says well-behaved dogs are welcome!

 12989 Howell Prairie Rd.
 NE

 Gervais, OR 97026

 Reminder: Yes, non-aggressive, well-behaved pets are always welcome.
-We require that you keep your pet on a leash and that you immediately clean up after your pets.
+We require that you keep your pet on a leash and immediately clean up after your pet.

 The Patch in Woodland says pets are welcome but must remain on a leash!